openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This extension defines the following RP Registration Metadata values, used by the RP to provide information about itself to the Self-Issued OP:

 * `subject_identifier_types_supported`
     * REQUIRED.
 A JSON array of strings representing supported subject identifier types.
 Valid values include `jkt` and `did`.
+For detailed description, see #sub-identifier-type.
 * `did_methods_supported`
     * OPTIONAL.
 A JSON array of strings representing supported DID methods.
 Valid values are the Method Names listed in in Chapter 9 of [@!did-spec-registries], such as `did:peer:`.
 RPs can indicate support for any DID method by omitting `did_methods_supported`, while including `did` in `subject_identifier_types_supported`.

 Other registration parameters defined in [@!OpenID.Registration] MAY be used.
 Examples are explanatory parameters such as `policy_uri`, `tos_uri`, and `logo_uri`.
 If the RP uses more than one Redirection URI, the `redirect_uris` parameter would be used to register them.
 Finally, if the RP is requesting encrypted responses, it would typically use the `jwks_uri`, `id_token_encrypted_response_alg` and `id_token_encrypted_response_enc` parameters.

-Registration parameters MAY include decentralized identifier of the RP.
+Registration parameters MAY include a Decentralized Identifier of the RP.

 The following is a non-normative example of the supported RP Registration Metadata Values: